IStoleYourCookie/SB-realdraw.exe-project/README.md

 # SB-realdraw.exe-project
 A Github repository for my SB (small basic) code

-This is a console-based primitive drawing application capable of saving and loading files, aswell as simulating Langton's ant
+This is a console-based primitive drawing application capable of saving and loading files, aswell as simulating Langton's ant.

 You can compile the code online at